teoljungberg/minitest-color/README.md

 ## Usage

-Just pass `--color` as an argument while running your tests
+Either pass `--color` as an argument while running your tests, or `require 'minitest/color'` in your tests

 ## What's the difference?
 It colorizes your tests depending on their success